bekhruzmd/blashcards/README.md

-# 🧠 Smart Flashcards - AI-Powered Learning System
+# 🧠 Blashcards - AI-Powered Learning System

 Transform your study materials into intelligent flashcards with AI-powered generation, grading, and explanations.
 Study smarter, not harder.